-Mark Zuckerberg will celebrate turning 28 today on the final leg of a roadshow aimed at building demand for Facebook Inc. (FB)’s initial public offering and convincing investors that he can make money from mobile users.
+Mark Zuckerberg will celebrate turning 28 today on the final leg of a roadshow aimed at building demand for Facebook Inc. (FB:US)’s initial public offering and convincing investors that he can make money from mobile users.

 Chief Executive Officer Zuckerberg, along with Chief Operating Officer Sheryl Sandberg and Chief Financial Officer David Ebersman, will meet potential shareholders in a cross- country tour that includes stops in Chicago and Denver.
 Facebook engineers, meantime, are putting final touches on products designed to help profit from the 488 million people who access the world’s biggest social network on the go.